What Are the Parts of Eyeglasses Called?

 4. Nose pads are the small cushions that rest on your nose to support the glasses.

-5. Bridge is the central part that connects the two lenses and rests on the top of your nose.
+5. The bridge is the central part that connects the two lenses and rests on the top of your nose.

 6. Pad arms are the thin metal arms that hold the nose pads and connect them to the frame.